 Manufacturers with body protectors conforming to the BETA standards are required to annually re-test their approved garments to ensure long-term consistency in the quality of manufacture and of the shock-absorbing foams used in the construction of their garments.

 Levels of Protection

 There are three levels of protection to cater for different riding activities.

 Body protectors certified to Level 1 provide a lower level of impact protection that is only considered appropriate for licensed jockeys while racing.

 Level 2 – Orange Label

 Body protectors certified to Level 2 provide a lower than normal level of protection that is only considered appropriate for use in low risk situations.
 These DO NOT include riding on roads or other hard surfaces, riding over jumps, riding young or excitable horses or riding while inexperienced.

 Body protectors certified to Level 3 provide a level of protection that is considered appropriate for normal horse riding, competitors and for working with horses.
 Protectors to this level should prevent minor bruising that would have produced stiffness and pain, reduce soft tissue injuries and bruising, and prevent a limited number of rib fractures

 No Body Protector can prevent serious injury in certain accidents, but you can improve your chances of staying safe and reducing the severity of injuries by making the right choice.

-Level 3 – Carriage Driving Purple Label
+Level 3 – Carriage Driving Blue Label

 Body protectors designed to meet the needs of horse drivers and passengers.
 It does not provide adequate coverage of the back for those riding horses or those working with them.